 “Acting Adjutant General of the Army”

-After returning home, George married Helen May Feister and became the father of two children.
+George was not discharged from the army until June 21, 1946.
+But on July 9, 1946, he had to register with Selective Service since he had not done this before the war.
+The reason for this is not known at this time.
+After returning home, He married Helen May Feister and became the father of two children.
 He lived most of the remainder of his life in the Maywood area.
 During this time, he worked as a policeman and machinist.

 In 1989, George moved to Las Vegas, Nevada, where he passed away on December 3, 1993, of a heart attack.
 During the autopsy, the doctor noted that George’s heart had scar tissue from an earlier heart attack which he most likely suffered while POW.